Revenue Share Legacy Policy for HubSpot Solutions Partners

 For information on the new policy, visit the Sales Rules and Solutions Partner Policies pages.

-Effective April 1, 2023, HubSpot is changing the duration of the Revenue Share (commissions) term for new MRR from lifetime to three years/thirty-six (36) months for deals closed on or after April 1, 2023.
+Effective April 1, 2023, HubSpot changed the duration of the Revenue Share (commissions) term for new MRR from lifetime to three years/thirty-six (36) months for deals closed on or after April 1, 2023.

-Partners can also maintain Revenue Share after April 1, 2025
+Partners can maintain Revenue Share after April 1, 2025,

-If a partner stops managing a customer after April 1, 2025 then starts managing them again, their commissions will not be re-instated.
+If a partner stops managing a customer after April 1, 2025, and then starts managing them again, their commissions will not be reinstated.

 Up-selling & Cross-selling